enatsek/Debian-Ubuntu/Apache2ndEd.md

 ### 3.3.
 Reverse Proxy Configuration

-Some software supplies locally running mini web servers.
+Some softwares supply locally running mini web servers.
 One of them is RSpamd.
 You can only access them from the server they are running.

 Using Apache's Reverse Proxy module, we can access them from outside the server too.